tiernanmartin/shiny.OpportunityMap/README.md

 This project brings together information about upcoming changes to a neighborhood and overlays past visions and plans created by the community.

-This is intended to be a proof of concept not a finished product.
+<i class="fa fa-exclamation-triangle"></i> This is intended to be a proof of concept not a finished product.
 Please note that it is not yet suitable for public distribution.

 #### The App